odoo/odoo/addons/stock/doc/stock.rst

 8 Inventory
 ***********

 When you start using OpenERP, you might have an inventory to start from.
 (Starting Inventory)  You will enter all the products that are in the warehouse and OpenERP will put them in this position.
-When you validate this inventory, OpenERP will create the necessary stock moves.
+When you validate this inventory, OpenERP will create the necessary stock moves that will go from Inventory Loss to these locations.

 It is possible that operations in the warehouse are not well registered and the stock in OpenERP does not correspond exactly to the physical stock in the warehouse.
 Of course, you do not want this to happen, but errors do happen and a way to solve these mistakes, is to check the inventory once and a while.
+Most companies will do an entire inventory yearly.

 You can decide to do a certain product or a certain location.
-So, you are not required to do all the invento
+So, you are not required to do all the inventory at once.
+In a next step OpenERP will propose all the current stock in the system.
+When you correct this stock, OpenERP will create the necessary moves in a second tab.
+The inventory is done, when these moves are all transferred.